-At Figure 14, we can see that the programmer’s daily hours were increased by the change from yellow to red.
-There are three different colors to this filter, green for under-working, yellow for default, and red for over-working in a daily basis.
+In Figure 14, we can see, via the change from yellow to red, that the programmer’s working hours per day increased.
+There are three different colors to this filter: green for under-working, yellow for default, and red for over-working in a daily basis.
 Since the process node in (3) is red, it means the employee is doing extra hours, which increases his productivity.
 From (3) to (7), his working hours remained unaltered.
-So the change from (2) to (3) was because the change on his daily working time.
-But if we look at (4), we can see a drop in his productivity.
+Therefore, the change from (2) to (3) was mainly due the change on his daily working time.
+However, if we look at (4), we can see a drop in his productivity.

 Figure 13.
 Example of a provenance graph analysis.